Proposal for distribution of multi-photon entanglement with optimal rate-distance scaling: Results

 This protocol can also be realized in a delayed-choice scheme.
-Then, the measurement taken by Alice and Bob on the signal modes $a_1$ and $b_1$ precedes the one performed on the idler modes $a_2$ and $b_2$ at the remote station.
-Due to entanglement in SV states, the photon-number statistics at Alice's and Bob's is again given by $\lvert\mathcal{A}_S(k,n)\rvert^2$.
+Then, the measurements taken by Alice and Bob on the signal modes $a_1$ and $b_1$ precede the ones performed on the idler modes $a_2$ and $b_2$ at the remote station.
+By the no-signaling principle, the photon-number statistics observed by Alice and Bob is again determined by $\lvert\mathcal{A}_{\sigma}(k,n)\rvert^2$.